Key Takeaways

 What is the minimum insurance a trucking company must carry?

-Federal law under 49 C.F.R. § 387 requires motor carriers to maintain minimum insurance coverage that ranges from $750,000 for general freight to $5 million for certain hazardous materials loads.
-Many carriers carry coverage well above the minimum, particularly larger operations.
+Federal law under 49 C.F.R.
+Part 387 requires motor carriers to maintain minimum financial responsibility that ranges from $750,000 for many property carriers to $5 million for certain hazardous-materials loads.
+Many carriers carry coverage above the minimum, particularly larger operations.
 These policy limits often provide the primary source of recovery in catastrophic injury cases.

 How long do I have to file a trucking accident lawsuit in Oklahoma?